TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Multimedia/Index.rst

 height             Height of the movie.
 200 autostart          Automatically start the video.
 Set to true or false.

-                   **Note**: Not for "mov", there the parameter is called "autostart".
+                   **Note:** Not for "mov", there the parameter is called "autostart".
                    See example below.
 ================   ======================================================================   ============